aloksharma2/aloksharma29/README.md

-# _Repositories of **Alok Sharma**_
+# _**Alok Sharma's** repositories_

 Hi, I am Alok Sharma.
 I have been working in travel industry for the last 5 years with 2 year in **business analysis**.

 My current company introduced me to data analysis by giving some analysis work on our previous years data in 2019.
-As, I am inclind towards the Mathematics from my childhood.
+As, I was inclind towards the Mathematics from my childhood.

-I found data analysis work very interesting & fun.
+I found data analysis very interesting & fun.

 ---
-**Education:**
+**:mortar_board:Education:**

 1. BSc.
 (Physical Sciences) from [University of Delhi](http://dsc.du.ac.in/)
 _Studied: Physics, Mathematics, Chemistry_